nnursimulu/Mapping_of_identifiers_for_metabolism/README.md

 1. Clone this repository.
 2. Run ``sh main.sh``.
 This will create a Database folder and run python scripts in the Scripts folder.

-Below is a detailed breakdown of what scripts in the Scripts folder do.
+To get a detailed breakdown of what each script does, consult the README in the Scripts directory.

-### Detailed breakdown of scripts

 ## Expected output:
 Once commands in ``main.sh`` have been run, a Database folder will be created in this directory.
 Expect the following sub-folders: